Hogs Close with Mixed Action

-Lean hog futures closed mixed on Thursday, with most nearby contracts up 30 to 50 cents and June down a dime.
-USDA’s national average base hog negotiated price was reported at $92.39 on Thursday morning, a 61 cent dop from the day prior.
-The CME Lean Hog Index was up another 47 cents from the previous day at $89.25 on April 29.
+Lean hog futures posted mixed trade on Wednesday, with contracts down 25 to 40 cents and July up 7 cents.
+USDA’s national average base hog negotiated price was reported at $93.02 on Wednesday afternoon, down 56 cents.
+The CME Lean Hog Index was another 26 cents higher on May 5, at $90.13.

-The Thursday afternoon pork cutout value was back down 15 cents at $96.46 according to the USDA.
-The rib, butt, and loin primals were reported lower.
-Thursday’s federally inspected hog slaughter from USDA was estimated at 483,000 head, taking the weekly total to 1.938 million head.
-That is up 150,000 head from the previous week and 23,810 head above the same week last year.
+The Wednesday morning FOB plant pork cutout value was down 16 cents/cwt on a carcass basis, at $95.54.
+The loin, butt, and rib were reported higher.
+Federally inspected hog slaughter from USDA was estimated 471,000 head for Wednesday, with a weekly total at 1.438 million head.
+That was down 17,000 head from the previous week and 5,194 head above the same week last year.

 On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.